Initial Steering Group:

 - Carol Zinn, Congregations of St. Joseph

-In 2005-2006, the following rationale and objectives were collectively drafted by the above group to assist in the development of the Faith Sector.
+The following rationale and objectives were collectively drafted by the above group to assist in the development of the Faith Sector.
 Your feedback and input is welcome.

 Rationale for a Faith Communities Section of the U.S. Partnership: